dudenzz/bow_classifier/README.md

 6. Creating document vectors for each vector

+     - it is advised to tinker with the method of creating the document vectors

 7. Shuffling the documents and splitting into train and test set

 Usage

 as some of the paths are hardcoded, you need to direct to the src directory first

-No wordmap file created (first use or new wordmap is to be created)
+Use the following line if no wordmap file was created before or you want to create a new one(first use or new wordmap is to be created)

 python3 convert.py -wmc path_to_a_new_wordmap -d path_to_datafile

-Wordmap created (reproduction of results)
+Use this line if wordmap file was previously created and should be used (reproduction of results)

 python3 convert.py -lwm path_to_existing_wordmap -d path_to_datafile